Cleverson D Souza

 Office Phone: 509-335-0726

-Dr. Souza is a citizen of Brazil and received his Doctor of Veterinary Medicine (DVM) in 1998 from the Universidade Federal do Parana, PR, Brazil.
+Dr. Souza is a dual citizen of Brazil and Italy and received his Doctor of Veterinary Medicine (DVM) in 1998 from the Universidade Federal do Parana, PR, Brazil.
 Dr Souza has been trained in research and pathology at multiple Universities.
 After receiving his DVM he completed a 2 year residency program in Sao Paulo/Br followed by a thesis Master Science degree in Clinical Pathology at Universidade Federal de Santa Maria/Rio Grande do Sul/Br.
 He worked as a veterinary clinical pathologist at Universidade de Passo Fundo/RS for 1 year before accepting a PhD position and joining Dr Douglas J Weiss (DVM, PhD, DACVP) lab at the University of Minnesota/USA.
 The research involved unraveling key cell signaling pathways important for the ability of Mycobacterium paratuberculosis to survive within macrophages.
 This training was followed by a residency in veterinary clinical pathology at University of Minnesota/USA.
 He then successfully completed his specialty board certification through the American College of Veterinary Pathologists (ACVP).
 From 2009 to 2012, Dr Souza worked at Universidade de Fortaleza, UniChristus and Universidade Federal do Ceara, all in Brazil, where he was involved with the instruction of general pathology to MDs and DDs students.
-Dr Souza is currently a tenure-track faculty at the Washington State University where he work as a clinical pathologist (service, teaching and research) at the Veterinary Clinical Science Department.
+Dr Souza is currently a tenured-track faculty at Washington State University where he work as a clinical pathologist (service, teaching and research) at the Veterinary Clinical Science Department.

 - Ph.D - University of Minnesota, St Paul, MN.
 Project: Host-pathogen interaction in Mycobacterium avium subsp. paratuberculosis infection: Role of the mitogen activated protein kinases in regulating antimicrobial responses of mononuclear phagocytes